 One of my favourite meals ever is a bowl of Kimchee Cha-Syu Ramen (noodle soup with slices of roast pork and fermented chilli cabbage) with a rack of fried Gyoza dumplings on the side and a cold beer.
 I find it hard to resist whenever I see it on a menu because it brings back so many happy culinary memories from the time I lived in Japan.
 It’s a true fusion dish of Chinese noodles made in a Japanese style, topped with Korean pickled cabbage.

-They also have a sushi shop on Lower Ormond Quay, just by the Ha’penny Bridge but I have no idea if it’s any good.
+They also have a sushi shop on Lower Ormond Quay, just by the Ha’penny Bridge (pictured below) but I have no idea if it’s any good.